 And even when everything goes back to ‘normal’, it won’t get any less crowded.
 The best way to stand out is by having your business name within the logo—which is exactly what a wordmark is.

 A wordmark type of logo is a strategically designed and stylized form of your brand name which functions as your main logo.
 And if you have a symbol in mind, you can always use it as a logo variation.

 But why stick with the wordmark as your main one?

 On Facebook alone, people only spend 2.5 seconds of their time for each piece of content they come across.
 So it’s critical that you present as much information as you can where your logo is concerned.

-The colors, font, and the text can relay so much meaning to the reader within a few seconds.
+The colors, size, and everything you require for roof repair in California you can find on www.619roofing.com.
 And even if they scroll past you, the impact you left will be much more memorable.
 Especially if they come across another ad from you in the future.